min2ha/ukwa-site/content/target/54164/index.en.md

   "subject": "Brexit"
 }

-# Centre for Economic Policy Research: Post-Brexit trade and development policy

 This short thought-piece suggests that the time is ripe for the UK government to embrace a new trade and development agenda which demonstrates that post-Brexit Britain is an outward-looking country, ready to play a key role on the world stage.